SpiritHerb/atlas-toolbox/README.md

 <a href="https://github.com/Atlas-OS/.github/blob/main/profile/CODE_OF_CONDUCT.md"><img alt="Code of Conduct" src="https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg?style=for-the-badge&color=1A91FF" /></a>

-This repository contains the AtlasOS Toolbox made with C# and WinApp.
+This repository contains the AtlasOS Toolbox made with C# and WinAppSDK.

 **Want to contribute?** Please check out the [Atlas Contribution Guidelines](https://docs.atlasos.net/contributions) for more information.